Engineering (Fabrication & Welding) (SCQF Level 6) Modern Apprenticeship

 How long will my course last?

-1st year: normally maximum 2 days per week at college to complete the NC.
+1st year: 2 days per week on campus

-2nd - 4th year on site assessment of SVQ.
+2nd year - 4th year: on site assessment

 Where can I study my course?